arkuhn/SkiFree-iOS/README.md

 # SkiFree-iOS

-This is a port of one of my favorite childhood games, SkiFree.
-I played it on my parents computer a long time ago thanks to Microsoft Entertainment Pack.
+This is a port of one of my first childhood games, SkiFree.
+I played it on my parent's computer a *long* time ago.
-Now, I'm porting it to iOS to learn Swift and Spritekit development.
+Now I'm porting it to iOS to learn Swift and Spritekit development.

 ## Getting Started